Mrbt0907/The-Titans-Mod/README.md

 - run "gradlew setupDecompWorkspace eclipse"

 ## Supported Mods
-There are no officially supported mods to date.
+These mods are supported by The Titans Mod by default
+- Orespawn